 - The vendor can offer a lower purchase price but still receive the same net return because of the tax differential, which can be quite significant.

 A professional valuation when setting up the trust and transferring ownership is vital.
 It has to be a valuation that can be defended by an independent specialist and that the EOT trustees can rely on.
 The independent valuers’ role is not to show a range of valuations that depend on certain conditions and circumstances, instead, they need to agree upon a valuation that they believe reflects the market value and that can, therefore, be relied upon by the trustees and if necessary, defended to HMRC.
-If HMRC considers the consideration paid to be above market value, then the excess will be taxed to income tax which will be expensive.
-Further, it has to be affordable as EOT’s do generally not attract external funding, and hence capital contributions fund the purchase price out of profits in the business.
-In most circumstances, while the valuation for the business should be similar to that arising from a trade sale (or more often than not a little lower, it is common that the payment terms for the consideration by an EOT will be over a much longer period (3-10 years) than would be expected from a trade sale (1-2 years).
+If HMRC views the consideration paid to be above market value, then the excess will be taxed to income tax which will be expensive.
+Further, it has to be affordable as EOTs do generally not attract external funding, and hence capital contributions fund the purchase price out of profits in the business.
+In most circumstances, while the price paid for the business should be similar to that arising from a trade sale, it is common that the payment terms for the consideration by an EOT will be over a much longer period (3-10 years) than would be expected from a trade sale (1-2 years).

 Similarly to many MBOs, most EOT transactions include an element of cash consideration and usually not an insignificant amount of vendor loan.
 The vendor loan is likely to be on commercial terms but also likely to be subject to a standard loan note arrangement, which only really gives negative power to the lender.
 The bank may also often lend money to the business to enable contributions to the EOT to fund the acquisition.

-If a seller wants to build in more complicated aspects to a sales, approach, e.g. earn out, or conditional payments, all of that is more difficult to consider for the trustees for the EOT who are bound to act in the best interest of the trust for the benefit of the employees, rather than their own personal gain.
+If a seller wants to build in more complicated aspects to a sales approach, (e.g., earn out, or conditional payments) all of that is more difficult to consider for the trustees for the EOT, who are bound to act in the best interest of the trust for the benefit of the employees and not their own personal gain.
 That said, it is possible to input ‘earn out’ type conditions into the consideration of the transaction, for example, it can dictate that cash flow from the successful running of the business is used to pay the owner/ bank for the consideration owing on the sale of the shares.

 However, a crucial point in regards to EOT funding is to make sure the trust, and therefore the funding structure around it, is there for the benefit of the employees in the future.
 Most EOT transactions involve the vendor maintaining some shares in the business, so if the vendor is going to 1) maintain a portion of the business, 2) want an earn out and, 3) expect profits to fund the vendor loan for some time, then care is needed to mitigate the argument that there will be no benefit to the employees.